The Ultimate List of 31 Tax Deductions for Shop Owners

 Keeping things legit ain’t free.
 Shop owners need to ensure that they have current licenses and permits to run their shops.
 Fortunately, the business-related fees and costs associated with acquiring those licenses and permits are deductible.
 Here’s what that can involve:

-- Licenses: Business licenses, alcohol resale licenses, and professional licenses required to perform your services or sell your merchandise fall into this bucket.
+• Licenses: Business licenses, alcohol resale licenses, and professional licenses required to perform your services or sell your merchandise.

-- Permits: Resale permits and permits required by government agencies can be deducted.
+• Permits: Resale permits and permits required by government agencies.

 5. Charitable contributions

 This means cash and in-kind donations you made to charity.
-For a donation to be tax deductible, the organization must be categorized as a 501(c)(3) non-profit.
-That means donations to your favorite political organizations are NOT tax deductible.
-Remember, always request a donation receipt for your taxes, since you’ll have to include that when you claim the deduction.
+For a donation to be tax-deductible, the recipient must be categorized as a 501(c)(3) non-profit.
+That means donations to your favorite political organizations are NOT tax-deductible.
+Remember, always request a donation receipt for your records.

 6. Cost of goods sold

-Cost of Goods Sold (COGS) is a special type of expense that pertains to the cost that you, the seller, incurs to manufacture or sell an item.
-You may also see this written as Cost of Sales.
+Cost of goods sold (COGS) is a special type of expense that pertains to the cost that you, the seller, incur to manufacture or sell an item.
+You may also see this written as cost of sales.

 Materials